awsdocs/amazon-api-gateway-developer-guide/doc_source/api-as-kinesis-proxy-export-swagger-with-extensions.md

-# OpenAPI Definitions of a Sample API as a Kinesis Proxy<a name="api-as-kinesis-proxy-export-swagger-with-extensions"></a>
+# OpenAPI definitions of a sample API as a Kinesis proxy<a name="api-as-kinesis-proxy-export-swagger-with-extensions"></a>

 Following are OpenAPI definitions for the sample API as a Kinesis proxy used in this tutorial\.